FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 protocol version in which it was added.

-In Orchestra, a field has two unique identifiers, numeric id, also known as "tag", and a descriptive string name.
+In Orchestra, a field has two unique identifiers, numeric id, also known as "tag" in the context of FIX, and a descriptive string name.

 Like other message elements, a field may be documented with an `<annotation>` element tree as described above.
 Also, the `baseCategory`